Optimal policies for Bayesian olfactory search in turbulent flows: Detailed methods

 \subsection{Alternate reward structures}

-Another possible implementation of the POMDP would give a (discounted) penalty at each time step until the agent finds the source, and then supplying some onetime reward $R\ge 0$ (in the case $R=0$ then we are directly minimizing the arrival time).
-But as long as $\gamma<1$, both implementations are operationally equivalent.
+A more general way to model the search problem as a POMDP would give a (discounted) penalty at each time step until the agent finds the source, and then supply some onetime reward $R\ge 0$ (in the case $R=0$ then we are directly minimizing the arrival time).
+But as long as $\gamma<1$, this is equivalent to the reward we used in the present work.
 If we let the arrival time be $T$, the reward is then

 Thus maximizing the expected reward for this reward structure is equivalent to maximizing the expected reward for the structure with no penalty per unit time.

-The undiscounted case $\gamma=1$, which requires imposing a finite horizon (i.e.\ truncating the reward sum), is also interesting.
-However, it requires specifying a unique policy for every timestep \cite{walraven2019} and thus is even more computationally difficult, and we do not study it in this work.
+It is an important technical point that, while our ultimate goal is to reach the source in a minimal time, we are not directly minimizing the mean arrival time $\langle T \rangle$, but rather maximizing a proxy $\langle \gamma^T \rangle.$ Note that in the limit $\gamma \to 1$, the two objectives are equivalent (provided that the typical $T$ does not diverge in this limit), as can be shown by simple Taylor expansion of $\gamma^T$.

+We are thus effectively treating $\gamma$ as a hyperparameter of the algorithm, and we will simply select the one that yields the best empirical performance, as measured by the mean arrival time, on a given problem setup.
+In contrast, the more typical viewpoint would be to consider $\gamma$ to be a parameter which reflects the environment and/or the agent and its priorities, each value of which defines a separate problem with a different optimal policy.

+The basic reason for our choice to use $\gamma<1$ is that most available POMDP algorithms, Perseus included, require use of a discount factor in order to converge.
+A key underlying fact is that when $\gamma<1,$ the right-hand side of the Bellman equation acts as a contraction operator on the value function, which guarantees the convergence of iterative solution techniques to a unique fixed point \cite{denardo1967}.

+The undiscounted case $\gamma=1$ results in direct minimization of the mean arrival time $\mathbb{E}[T]$ and is thus an interesting alternative problem.
+However, there are few algorithms which can deal with the absence of the discount factor, the DRL approach of Ref.~\cite{loisy2021} being a rare example.
+We have directly verified \cite{loisy2023} that introducing $\gamma$ does not substantially increase the mean arrival time, relative to that of the solution to the undiscounted problem.